 David Polak: If you look at index returns, it’s true that the U.S. has been the best place to invest over the past decade.
 But a more interesting way to look at it, and the way we look at it, is on a company-by-company basis.
 For example, if you go back to 2009 and consider which stocks were in the top 50 each year on a total return basis, you might be surprised to find out how many of them were non-U.S. stocks.

 Nearly every year of that period, most of those top 50 companies were located outside the United States.
 So if you had decided to ignore international equities, you would have missed a shot at many of the best opportunities.
-We don’t invest in countries, or regions or economies — we invest in companies.
+We don’t invest in countries, or regions, or economies — we invest in companies.

-Rob Lovelace: It has a lot to do with the components that make up the indexes.
-In Europe, for example, many of the largest companies in the indexes are financial service providers, banks in particular.
+Lovelace: It has a lot to do with the components that make up the indexes.
+In Europe, for example, many of the largest companies in the European indexes are financial service providers, banks in particular.
 Banks have not done well in recent years as weak economic growth in the eurozone and negative interest rates have hurt profitability.
-In contrast, many of the largest components of U.S. indexes are technology or e-commerce companies such as Amazon, Apple, Microsoft and Alphabet, the parent of Google.
+In contrast, many of the largest components of U.S. indexes are technology or e-commerce companies such as Amazon, Apple, Microsoft and Alphabet, the parent company of Google.
 As we all know, they’ve done quite well over the past few years.

-Looking at it simply on an index basis, the U.S. enjoys a powerful tailwind generated by a number of very strong companies on the cutting edge of technological innovation.
+So, looking at it simply on an index basis, the U.S. enjoys a powerful tailwind generated by a number of very strong companies on the cutting edge of technological innovation.
 Europe doesn’t have as many attractive companies in those areas, and the index returns reflect it.
 Europe has some incredible health care and luxury goods companies — including AstraZeneca, Novartis, LVMH and Kering — but it doesn’t have the equivalent of a Facebook or Netflix.

-David Polak: I would not count out the United States.
+Polak: I would not count out the United States.
 Valuation differentials aren’t as pronounced as they may seem when you consider that fast-growing non-U.S. companies are often just as highly valued as fast-growing U.S. companies.
 Investors place a premium on companies with strong earnings growth, innovative products and the ability to take market share from their competitors.
 Those types of companies command a high valuation, no matter where they are located in the world.